 Saturday: Breakfast for Dinner or Dine Out

 2. Plan your meals.

+Now that you have a starting point with themed nights, take inventory of your freezer and pantry.
+According to what you already have on hand, start plugging in meals to each night.
 I don’t do anything fancy with my meal planning.
 I just have a note in my phone with the meal plan on it.
 This is what ours looked like this week:

 3. A meal is never complete without a FRESH vegetable.

 A fresh vegetable includes cooked veggies whether they were raw or frozen to begin with.
 It does not include ketchup or potato chips… Many times I plan the salad or veggie first and then the main dish to go along.
 Other times I plan two or three salads and we have side dishes for dinner.
 Here is our final meal plan with recipe links: